Pippadi/code-metrics/report/report.md

 To assemble the data required, a hash map (dictionary) is created with filenames as keys and their line counts as their values.
 From there, the keys and values are taken into separate arrays, and sorted by line count.
 Finally, the top 10 longest files are taken, and fed to `matplotlib` to plot.

+## The MYSQL Part of the Project
+So no we come to the MYSQL part of this program!
+We have created a python program connecting to MYSQL that allows users to add or remove users from our database.
+Now for this they will need thier ID and Password!
+Which we have added for some users already, technically for the ones who have created this.
+XD
+Now its us who decide who we want to give access to and not to.
+So now we move on to the first part of the program that creates a user in our database.
+We have used functions and Arguments in our following program to make this a bit easier for us.
+# Part 1
+So how do we create a USER in our database??
+We know that we cannot directly create user in our database becouse we first have to connect to our MYSQL database by the use of the mysql.connector.
+We import mysql.connector as cor and then begin with our code:
+1. So we start by defining a function create with arguments name and password that will help the users to add new users to the database.
+2. Then we connect to our database we want to add the users to.
+3. Then we create a cursor that will help the user to execute the commands into the database.
+4. Finally we add in our SECRET line of code that helps the users actually add new users into the database.
+5. We finally Commit these changes in our SQL by using sql.commit()
+6. The final step is that we test our program by running it to check weather it works.............
+BINGO!
+It does.

+So now we have seen how do we create Users into the database, Now let us move onto how to Delete/Remove users from our databases.

+# Part 2
+So insted of starting this part with the same old sentence, How about................
+We jump straight to the action?
+Just for the information, we wouldn't need to import mysql.connector again because this program was written in the same place as the Create user one.
+These were the words of a Italian Plumber......
+Let's A'go!
+1. We again start by defining a function delete with argument name which will help the users to remove access of those users who are no longer required.
+2. Then we again connect to our database to make changes to it i.e to remove users.
+3. We Create a cursor again to help the user execute the command they want to
+NOTE: We will connect to the specific database and create a cursor everytime in the following programs as these are seprate functions.
+4. And again comes our magic code line that does the job quiet rigth for us.
+5. Don't forget to commit the changes to the database by using sql.commit()
+6. Does it work??
+Of course it does!

+So now we move on to the final part of the program.
+What is it about anyway?
+You will get to know about that in part 3 HEHE!
+The only HINT is:
+How will the users will carry out the above operations in the first place??

+# Part 3
+So You are finally here!
+Glad you made it till the end:)
+So time to lift the suspense!
+So our last job is to AUTHORIZE the users so they can make any sort of changes they want to make in the Database So why wait?, let's Jump Right In!
+1. We define the function authorize and the arguments name and password.
+2. We connect to the database, create a cursor and then continue.
+3. We add our magic touch i.e our special code line that helps us authorize the users and execute the entered value and check for it's existence in the database.
+4. Then we add a boolean statment which will return us True if the value exists and False if doesn't.
+5. Finally we test our block of code and guess what? .........................
+BOYAAH!
+It works.

+So That was all to our MYSQL part of the Project.
+And i am out of words!
+XD
+Thank You